Hackers News Hackers News

 journalctl --no-pager -u packagekit | grep -i emitted_finished

-• Debian: CVE tracker at security-tracker.debian.org
+• Debian: Consult the CVE tracker at security-tracker.debian.org

-• Ubuntu: Launchpad CVE bug tracker
+• Ubuntu: Refer to the Launchpad CVE bug tracker

-• Fedora 42–44: Fixed in PackageKit-1.3.4-3 via Koji
+• Fedora 42–44: The fix is integrated into PackageKit-1.3.4-3 via Koji

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.